As we age, our skin can begin to look tired and dull, which is why many women have turned to medical aesthetics treatments.

 The medical aesthetics industry is the perfect field if you have a passion for helping others look and feel their best.

-National Laser Institute offers cosmetic laser training for career changers or estheticians that can be completed in just two weeks!
+National Laser Institute offers cosmetic laser education for career changers or estheticians that can be completed in just two weeks!

 Our Comprehensive Laser Course covers the most in-demand laser treatments such as laser hair removal, IPL photofacial, skin rejuvenation, skin tightening and more!
 The first five days are spent in the classroom where you will learn about laser mechanics, tissue interaction and patient care from up to 13 different industry experts.